Best Bose speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose speakers you can buy in 2022.

 The Bose speaker range covers a range of prices at the more affordable end of the market but, generally, the more you spend, the more powerful and dynamic the sound.

 This multi-talented speaker gave us goosebumps with its bright, bold dynamic sound and refined performance.
-IPX4 water-resistant, it boasts a superb 12-hour battery, making it ideal an an outdoor speaker.
+IPX4 water-resistant, it boasts a superb 12-hour battery, making it ideal an outdoor speaker.

 Bose has managed to extract huge performance from its cylindrical design, which pumps out 360-degree sound in an effort to eliminate sweet spots.
 The clever design even includes a pressure trap to reduce distortion.